Updated on 25th November 2024

 8. What are the eligibility criteria for a business loan?

-For some loans, there may be a need to provide collateral to act as a financial security in case the loan is not repaid or a business defaults.
+If the loan is secured, there will be criteria around providing collateral to act as a financial security in case the business defaults.

 9. What is the interest rate for a business loan in Australia?

-Interest rates can really range quite widely across providers starting from a few percent up to 30% plus!
+Interest rates can really range quite widely across providers in the market, starting from just a few percent up to 30% and more.

 10. What are the repayment terms for a business loan?

-Most business loans’ repayment terms are between 6 months and 5 years.
+Most business loan repayment terms range from 6 months and 5 years, making them relatively short term.
 Like interest rates, however, this can range widely depending on the specifics of the loan agreement.

 11. How long does it take to get a business loan?

-12. What is the maximum amount I can borrow for a business loan?
+12. What is the maximum amount a company can borrow for a business loan?

 The amount a business can borrow will depend on the size of the business, its revenue, credit history and some other factors.
 Some business loans can be as much as $5 million, but you will need to seek professional, custom financial advice regarding the maximum amount your business can borrow.

-13. What are the fees associated with a business loan?
+13. What fees are associated with a business loan?

 Most business loans are repaid with additional interest added on, but those aren’t the only fees associated with business loans.